1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? tip "Execute PID Tuning For The Bed"

     To make sure the heating algorithm can work as expected and keeps the fluctuation of the temperature as low as possible, execute a PID tuning.
-You can find informations about how to do that in the chapter ["PID Tuning"](../pid-tune.md).
+You can find information about how to do that in the chapter ["PID Tuning"](../pid-tune.md).

 ??? tip "Clean The PEI Plate Of The Bed"